docker/docs/content/security/for-admins/single-sign-on/configure/configure-idp.md

 1. Go to Azure AD admin portal.
 2. Select **App Registration > New Registration**.
-3. Name the App to “Docker Hub SSO” or pick any name you wish for the app.
+3. Enter “Docker Hub SSO” or similar for the application name.
 4. Under **Supported account types**, specify who can use this application or access the app.
 5. In the **Redirect URI** section, select **Web** from the dropdown menu and paste the **Redirect URI** value from the Docker console into this field.
 6. Select **Register** to register the app.